-Graham Weston is one of the founders of Rackspace and serves as Chairman of the Board.
+Graham Weston is one of the founders of Rackspace and has served as CEO (on two occasions) and chairman of the board.

 Born and raised in the San Antonio area, Graham from an early age saw entrepreneurial opportunities in everything around him.
 He launched his first business venture as a seventh grader, marketing organic pork in newspaper ads that read "Go Hog Wild!"
 In high school, he built another business that took photos at livestock shows and sold them to contestants.